Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Dungeons & Dragons 4th Edition (2008, Heinsoo/Collins/Wyatt)

-As characters level, their survivability, action economy and defensive layers expand dramatically.
-By the Epic tier, heroes gain abilities that let them ignore death once per day, act outside normal turn order, or survive effects that would instakill low-level characters.
-Action Points reinforce this trajectory by letting players press an advantage or recover momentum at a heroic moment.
-In 4e, the system doesn’t just tell you you’re a hero—it builds it into the math.
-Players can take risks because the system expects them to survive, recover, and return stronger.
+As characters level up they become much tougher, gain more ways to act, and get stronger defenses.
+By the Epic tier, heroes can use abilities that let them avoid death once a day, act outside the usual turn order, or survive things that would defeat lower-level characters instantly.
+Action Points help too, letting players push their advantage or regain momentum at key moments.
+In 4e the system doesn’t just say you’re a hero, it makes it part of the rules.
+Players are encouraged to take risks because the game expects them to survive, recover, and come back even stronger.

 If you want to try playing this game, start with Keep on the Shadowfell.
 It’s a good intro, and even has quick-start rules if you’re not sure about investing in the entire system yet.